Clarifying LCA application: Framework and guide for facilitation of goal definition and decision support

 Abstract

-A key gap identified in this research is that, while Life Cycle Assessments (LCAs) are intended to inform decision-making for environmental improvement, existing guidance, such as the ISO 14040/44 standards and officially recognised handbooks, provides limited support for helping organisations explore how an assessment can be effectively applied in decision-making contexts.
-This project explores how LCA consultants and organisations' sustainability leads can facilitate the definition of the goal and the application of an LCA in ways that inspire, support, and promote change and decisionmaking.
-Applying the Design Research Methodology, the study progresses through three phases: Research Clarification, Descriptive Study I, and Prescriptive Study.
-Literature analysis and empirical data address how the goal phase links to LCA outcomes (RQ1) and what mechanisms currently support this (RQ2).
-Based on these insights, a design support was developed using sustainable design methods (RQ3).
-Staging Negotiation Spaces and Boundary Objects theory have supported the development of a framework that aims to structure reflection, foster collaboration, and align LCA application with decision-making.
-The study presents a structured goal definition process that enhances the relevance and impact of LCA by clarifying its intended use and embedding it in the decision-making context.
-It introduces a typology of LCA applications and a sixstep goal formulation framework, which support transparent, participatory definition of purpose.
-Moreover, organisational learning is identified as a valuable and often overlooked application of LCA.
+Life Cycle Assessment (LCA) is a method for evaluating environmental impacts across a product or system’s life cycle.
+Although LCAs are meant to inform better decisions, current guidance—such as the ISO 14040/44 standards and official handbooks—offers limited help on how to connect an assessment to real decision-making in organizations.
+This project examines how LCA consultants and sustainability leads can facilitate goal setting and the application of LCA in ways that inspire, support, and drive change and decisions.
+The study uses the Design Research Methodology and proceeds through three phases: Research Clarification, Descriptive Study I, and Prescriptive Study.
+Through literature analysis and empirical data it addresses (RQ1) how the goal phase relates to LCA outcomes and (RQ2) what mechanisms currently support this.
+Based on these insights, (RQ3) a design support was developed using methods from sustainable design.
+Theories of Staging Negotiation Spaces and Boundary Objects inform a framework that structures reflection, fosters collaboration, and aligns LCA application with decision-making.
+The study presents a structured goal-definition process that enhances the relevance and impact of LCA by clarifying its intended use and embedding it in the decision context.
+It introduces a typology of LCA applications and a six-step goal-formulation framework that support transparent, participatory definition of purpose.
+Finally, it highlights organizational learning as a valuable, yet often overlooked, application of LCA.